rljacobson/jasper2/_posts/2015-01-28-the-grammar-of-mathematical-expressions.markdown

 {% endraw %}
 {% endhighlight %}

-Notice I awkwardly included exponentiation in the factor production relying on ANTLR to implicitly determine it's precedence over implicit multiplication.
+Notice I awkwardly included exponentiation in the factor production relying on ANTLR to implicitly determine its precedence over implicit multiplication.
 This suggests that the above grammar is overcomplicated, that is, we can collapse much of this hierarchy and let ANTLR do some of the work.
 Here is our final grammar.

 {% highlight antlr %}
 {% raw %}